March 7-10, 2024

 Features & Attractions

-PLEASE NOTE: The following information is from the 2020 Ultimate Sport Show.
-The 2021 Show details will be posted soon.
+PLEASE NOTE: The following information is from the 2023 Sport Show.
+The 2024 Show details will be posted later this year.

 Timberworks Lumberjack Show

-See Lumberjack World Championship competitors go head-to-head in modern day Lumberjack competition!
 Captivating audiences for over 25 years, Timberworks Lumberjack Show powered by STIHL includes events such as axe throwing, chopping, log rolling, cross-cut sawing, hot sawing and chainsaw carving.
 These century old skills were used in the logging camps of North America in the early 1900’s.
 To pass idle time, lumberjacks would challenge opposing logging camps in head-to-head competitions.
-Although technology and machinery have replaced manual labor, the old-time skills are still used today by the Lumberjacks and Lumberjills.
+Although technology and machinery have replaced manual labor, the old-time skills are still used today by the Lumberjacks.
 Feel the rush of adrenaline as competitors race up poles at lightning speed or saw through twelve inches of aspen with the speed of a modern day chain saw.
 Then move to the edge of your seat as competitors show off their fancy footwork while running on logs or axe throw with the precision of a dartboard champion.

 Saturday: 1pm | 4pm | 7pm